 Listen online to some of Hazel de Berg's interviews featured in the exhibition

-For some of Hazel de Berg's interviews you will need a library card to request them.
-Get a library card here.
+For some of Hazel de Berg's interviews you will need a digital login to request them.
+To get your digital login, join the Library.

 Appleton speaks of her life and studies at the East Sydney Technical College and Westminster School, London; her interest in sculpture; method of painting.

 Bass speaks about his early years; the Depression years; his beginnings as a sculptor; selecting the right art school; studying under Wadswell; his first commission; his philosophy of sculpture; his method of working; his thoughts about Canberra.

 Boyd speaks about the artistic environment in which he grew up; the influence of religion on his work; method of painting and direction of his painting.

 Drysdale speaks of his reasons for painting; method of painting; the subjects of his paintings.